-Description: Collaborate with community stakeholders and partner organizations to further plans to restore habitat and improve conditions at coastal access sites.
-Evaluate Pasadena Point for habitat restoration opportunities and access improvements including completing a cultural resources survey.
-Support habitat restoration opportunities and access improvements at established and protected open spaces in the watershed.
-Consider further acquisitions or conservation easements for the protection of habitats.
+Description: The Estuary Program strives to protect sensitive open space habitats while supporting human access to these areas.
+We collaborate with community stakeholders and partner organizations to advance efforts to restore habitat and improve conditions at coastal access sites.
+Initial efforts are underway at the Pasadena Point coastal access point to identify habitat restoration opportunities and access improvements including completing a cultural resources survey.
+Staff will support habitat restoration opportunities and access improvements at established and protected open spaces in the watershed and consider further acquisitions or conservation easements for the protection of habitats.